 - Triad – includes three people in a committed relationship with each other.

 - Quad – includes four persons who are in a romantic relationship together.
 Not all partners have to be involved with each other.
 For example, Josh and Jessica may date Bob and Betty.
 Jessica and Betty are bisexual and involved with each other, whereas Josh and Bob are not.
 However, all four of them may participate in group intercourse.

 - Full Quad – includes four bisexual people who are in a romantic relationship and date everyone within the group.

 - Group marriage – any polyamorous combination which includes partners agreeing to a life commitment to each other.
 All partners are considered primaries.

-- Polycule – a very complex polyamorous relationship which involves primaries and secondaries.
+- Polycule – a very complex polyamorous relationship that involves primaries and secondaries.
 People in this type of relationship do not have to be linked to all of the others involved in the relationship.
 This type of relationship can include a group marriage between people who have secondary partners in another polyamorous relationship.
 For example, Betty is in a committed relationship with Josh and Jessica.
 John and Jessica are married, but Jessica has another boyfriend on the side named Bob.
 Such a polyamorous relationship can be as large as the partners want it to be.

 Now it’s time to explore the pros and cons of polyamory.
 Just like a monogamous relationship has its advantages and disadvantages, so does a polyamorous relationship.